Richard Dutcher: God's Army

 Dutcher's next film was the 2000 indie smash God's Army.
 Distributed by Excel Entertainment Group, the movie grossed over ten times its $250,000 production budget.
 Dutcher produced, wrote, directed, and starred in this film about Mormon missionaries, focusing on a Mormon elder determined to finish his two-year mission even though he is dying of brain cancer.
 The film debuted with a world premiere in Sandy, Utah and was taken on tour around North America for limited engagements, particularly to Mormon audiences, who were eager to see LDS characters portrayed on screen.
-The movie received mixed reviews by critics and currently holds a 50% Rotten Tomato score.
+The movie received mixed reviews from critics.
 The success of God's Army among Mormon audiences is credited (by Dutcher) for launching the LDS Cinema movement of the early to mid-2000s, a small film niche of LDS movies made primarily by and for Mormon audiences.

 Brigham City

 Dutcher followed this film in 2001 with Brigham City, a movie about the search for a serial murderer in a small Utah town which has never had a murder before.
 As with God's Army, Dutcher wrote, directed, and cast himself as the lead, while Excel Entertainment Group distributed the film.
 The movie explores how residents of a close-knit religious community, who are mostly LDS, react to and deal with the situation.
-Overall, Brigham City garnered better reviews with critics than God's Army, earning a 71% Rotten Tomato score, but only grossed $852,206 during its theatrical run, far less than God's Army, despite being made with a much higher budget.
+Overall, Brigham City garnered better reviews with critics than God's Army, but only grossed $852,206 during its theatrical run, far less than God's Army, despite being made with a much higher budget.